phw/musicbrainz-magic-tagger-button/README.md

-# MusicBrainz Auto Tagger Button user script
+# MusicBrainz Magic Tagger Button user script

 This is a browser user script to enable the green tagger button ![Open in tagger](https://staticbrainz.org/MB/mblookup-tagger-b8fe559.png) on [musicbrainz.org](https://musicbrainz.org), which is used to send a release or recording to